 The main body consisting of a heavy duty steel platform is suitably reinforced to withstand strenuous operating conditions.
 The main load bearing points i.e. boom cylinder attachment points, lifting arm pivot and jack leg housings are integrated into the main body construction.
 Wear strips and bin guides are located on the deck or top part of the main body platform where the container is carried.

 Lifting Arm Cylinder

-A lifting arm cylinder is located at each side of the main body.
+A lifting arm cylinder of the skip loader is located at each side of the main body.
 The base of each cylinder is connected to the main body frame and the rod of each cylinder is connected to the torque tube assembly.
 The lifting arm cylinders are manufactured locally to high engineering standards and the cylinder rods are induction hardened.
 Each cylinder is fitted with a dual over centre safety valve that prevents uncontrolled stroking of the cylinders under load and will also lock the cylinder in the event of sudden pressure loss.

 Two jack legs are located at the back of the Skiploader truck and can be extended backwards at an angle towards the ground.
 Each jack leg is actuated by a double acting cylinder which causes the jack leg to slide in and out the jack leg housing when operated.
 The jack legs offer extra stability to the vehicle and should always be extended when a load is lifted.
 Each jack leg cylinder is fitted with a pilot operated check valve for safety and each jack leg is fitted with a heavy duty roller to lower the friction on the ground when they are extended.